 What You Need to Know About Lightroom Presets

-You will (rather obviously) need your own copy of Adobe Lightroom, and there will be a minimum version of Lightroom that the presets will work with.
+You will (rather obviously) need your own copy of Adobe Lightroom.
+There will also be a minimum version of Lightroom that the presets will work with.

-For example, Mastin Labs require Adobe Lightroom Version 4.0 or higher (circa 2012), whereas some other presets require the latest version of Lightroom, CC (6.0).
+For example, Mastin Labs require Adobe Lightroom Version 4.0 or higher (circa 2012).
+Some other presets require the latest version of Lightroom, CC (6.0).

 Presets are designed to process RAW files.
-JPEG files are already processed in-camera and will not be accurate after the presets are applied, so you have to shoot in RAW.
+JPEG files are already processed in-camera and will not be accurate after the presets are applied.
+You have to shoot in RAW.

-Most presets will work with any camera brand, but Kirk Mastin is such a perfectionist that each set of presets comes with slight adjustments for different camera brands.
+Most presets will work with any camera brand.
+Kirk Mastin is such a perfectionist that each set of presets comes with slight adjustments for different camera brands.
 So although these presets will work with any camera, they’re specifically designed for Nikon, Canon, Fuji, and Sony.

 It’s fairly common for retailers of Lightroom presets not to offer refunds, as they can’t be ‘returned’.
 So if you’re unsure about whether you want the presets, reach out to support and have them process one for you.

-Or in the case of Mastin Labs, you can join the huge 20k+ FB community and ask someone in there to process one for you, to help you decide.
+Or in the case of Mastin Labs, you can join the huge 20k+ FB community.
+You can then ask someone in there to process one for you, to help you decide.